xrstf/rudi/docs/language.md

 The bang modifier can be used with any function, though you will be hardpressed to find meaningful examples of `(if! .path.expr 42)` or `(eq?! .path 42)`.

-## Symbols
+### Symbol

 Symbols are either variables or bare path expressions that reference the global document.

-### Variables
+#### Variables

 Rudi has support for runtime variables.
-A variable holds any of the possible data types and has a unique, case-sensitive name, like `$myVar`.
+A variable begins with the literal `$`, followed by a case-sensitive name, like `$myVar`.
+Variables hold any of the possible data types.

 Symbols are expressions and can therefore be used in most places:

 ```lisp
 (add $myVar 5)